 Our innovative programs bring together American students and local activists, scholars, and young people, along with prominent historical figures, to promote an international dialogue about overcoming trauma, achieving justice, and promoting tolerance and understanding.
 Documented on film and in print, we hope that our trips faithfully convey the wisdom the people of Poland, South Africa, and elsewhere have shared with us, a wisdom accrued through pain and resilience.

-On this site, you will find trip reports from our visits to Poland, South Africa, Chile, Argentina, and Central America.
-Currently, these are limited to text and pictures; in the near future, we will begin embedding video footage from Poland, South Africa, Canada, and our upcoming trips as well.
+Here, you will find trip reports from our visits to Poland, South Africa, Chile, Argentina, as well as information for prospective students about upcoming trips.
+Currently, these are limited to text and pictures; in the near future, we will begin embedding video footage from Poland, South Africa, Canada, and our future trips as well.